 Moong Dal Chilla Stuffed with Paneer is a pancake or dosa made with ground moong dal batter stuffed with Paneer.
 This Cheela is a quick and healthy breakfast dish you can make that pairs well with any spicy chutney.

 Moong Dal Cheela is similar to Andhra Pesarattu.
-Only difference between Pesarattu and Moong Dal Cheela is that we use Whole green Gram for Pesarattu and split yellow dal for Moong Dal Chilla.
+The only difference between Pesarattu and Moong Dal Cheela is that we use Whole green Gram for Pesarattu and split yellow dal for Moong Dal Chilla.
 I added two spoons of besan and rice flour to make it very crispy.

 Pesarattu is healthy as we don't normally add rice, however, we do soak the rice along with whole green gram sometimes.

 When you talk about Cheelas, these are Indian Crepes made in different North Indian states, very much like the Lentil Dosas that get made in the South Indian States.
 They have different Cheelas like the Besan Cheela, Sooji Cheela, etc. In some states, Cheelas is also known as Puda or Pudla.

 So while reading about these different dishes, I again felt how similar all the Indian State cuisines are in many of the dishes.
 However, I choose to make Moong Dal Cheela as the North Indian style all stuffed with paneer for the alphabet M, as I am doing A to Z Indian Breakfast Dishes this week.